upcmd/updocs-content/logs/c0115_vvvv.md

     --Step2: [: check value of tom and it should be available in current stack ] current exec runtime vars:
     (*core.Cache)({
+      "jerry": "this is jerry in global",
       "john": "john in sub_loop func2",
+      "up_runtime_task_layer_number": 1,
-      "tom": "tom created in subtask1",
+      "tom": "tom created in subtask1"
-      "jerry": "this is jerry in global",
-      "up_runtime_task_layer_number": 1
     })

     self: final context exec vars:

     (*core.Cache)({
+      "john": "john in sub_loop func2",
+      "up_runtime_task_layer_number": 1,
       "tom": "tom created in subtask1",
-      "jerry": "this is jerry in global",
+      "jerry": "this is jerry in global"
-      "up_runtime_task_layer_number": 1,
-      "john": "john in sub_loop func2"
     })

     ~~SubStep1: [print:  ]